 Passenger Travel Office and CI Azumano Travel: Will operate with limited face-to-face customer service.
 Call the Passenger Terminal office at 256-5785, DSN: 576-5785, Stand-by cell: 580-4879.
 CI Azumano Travel can be reached at 855-879-3219 or firstname.lastname@example.org.

-375 SFS/Visitor Center: The Dixon Visitor center will be open Mon–Fri 6 a.m. to 3 p.m.; all Restricted Area Badge issuing appointments are cancelled and will be rescheduled at the earliest.
+375 SFS/Visitor Center: The Dixon Visitor Center will be open from Monday-Friday: 6 a.m. – 6 p.m., Saturday: 8 a.m. – 5 p.m. and closed on holidays.
+All Restricted Area Badge issuing appointments are cancelled and will be rescheduled at the earliest.

 SFS Restricted Area Badge Issue: Restricted Area Badge resets will be conducted Mon-Fri 11 a.m. to 1 p.m. at building 755.